Daisy Cocco De Filippis: Career

 In 1978, Cocco became an adjunct lecturer for York College, City University of New York.
-She had two more sons, Nunzio Andrew and James Louis, and began working on her doctorate at The Graduate Center, CUNY, completing her Ph.D. in Spanish language in 1984.
+She had two more sons, Nunzio Andrew and James Louis, and began working on her doctorate at CUNY Graduate Center, completing her Ph.D. in Spanish language in 1984.
 Sociologist and historian, Ramona Hernández, and historian, Anthony Stevens-Acevedo stated that Cocco was the "first person of Dominican ancestry to complete her Ph.D. in the City University of New York".
 Her career at York College advanced and she became a professor of Spanish, chair of the Department of Foreign Languages, and in 1994 was promoted to president of the Dominican Studies Association.

 Cocco's research has focused on the literature of the Dominican Republic, but more broadly the Caribbean and Latin American region, including the Diaspora.
 Her particular interest has been interpreting and translating the works of Dominican women writers and disseminating their works to broader audiences.
 She is recognized internationally as a pioneering scholar, who has built a reputation for her studies of Dominican women and has received numerous awards and honors for her scholarship.
 She has written over 50 books and academic journal articles and published translations of over four dozen poems by Dominican writers.

 After 20 years of teaching, Cocco moved into administrative roles, serving as associate dean of academic affairs at York College.
 From 2002 to 2008, she was the Chancellor and Senior Vice President for Academic Affairs of Hostos Community College in The Bronx.
 In 2008, she became the president of Naugatuck Valley Community College in Waterbury, Connecticut.
 Under her guidance student retention rose, enrollment increased, and a campus was opened in 2016 in Danbury, Connecticut.
 She also worked with local governance to bring evening bus service to Waterbury.

 Citing a need to return to her family in New York because of the COVID-19 pandemic, Cocco retired effective 1 August 2020 from Naugatuck Valley Community College and became the interim president of the Hostos Community College.
 Her appointment marked the first time a Dominican woman has served as "president of a university in the CUNY university consortium".